Overview

 Final Submission

-A detailed grading rubric TBD
+A detailed grading rubric

 (12 pts): During presentations, you will participate in three rounds of small-group presentations, presenting one-on-one with another project.
 Grading is based on the quality of your peer review during these rounds.

-The peer review form is available here
+The peer review forms are available up on Moodle